stephencweiss/stephencharlesweiss.com/content/list/reading-list.md

 ## Actively Reading
 - _Peopleware: Productive Projects and Teams_ by Tom DeMarco & Timothy Lister
 - _Heavy_ by Kiese Laymon
+- _Clean Code_ by Robert "Uncle Bob" Martin
+- _The Imposter's Handbook_ by Rob Conery

 ## Started, Not Active